-We are looking forward to our inspiring family festival celebration on Saturday the 17th of November, 2018 at Wellington Cathedral of St Paul as we celebrate our Ordination Service and Diocesan Hui.
-This day is our opportunity for everyone to come together as diocesan family to celebrate the ordination of those responding to God’s call to be the gatherers of the faith community; and to celebrate how God has been answering our prayers with and through us over the last five years, transforming us and our local communities as we partner with Him.
+We are looking forward to our inspiring family festival celebration on Saturday the 17th of November, 2018; from 10am till 3pm; at Wellington Cathedral of St Paul as we celebrate our Thanksgiving and Ordination.
+This is our opportunity to come together as diocesan family to celebrate the ordination as transitional deacons and priests of those responding to God’s call; and to join together in thanks for what God has been doing amongst our movement, transforming us as we partner with Him.

-It really is open to everyone – and we know that when you come, you’ll go back to your community full of appreciation of God’s goodness, and excitement for the opportunities to be a blessing and to make a difference.
-So we encourage all – from Ruapehu to Seatoun, leaders and parishioners, young and old will to come together, learn together, and continue to build the bond of family.
+It really is open to everyone – and we know that when you come, you’ll go back to your community full of gratitude for God’s goodness.
+So we encourage all – from Ruapehu to Red Rocks, from Whanganui to Wairarapa, leaders and parishioners, young and old to come together, and continue to build the bond of family.

 We’ll update you on how the day will run as we get closer to the event.
 Please pray for Bishop Justin, Bishop Eleanor, all the ordinands and their families, and all diocesan personnel involved in the discernment and ordination process.

-In addition to having food and barista-made coffee available for purchase, you’re welcome to bring your own picnic, and we encourage you to bring food to share at the “banqueting table” – an opportunity for us to gather together and ensure everyone is nourished and taken care of.
-See below for more details on the banquetting table.
+In addition to having food and barista-made coffee available for purchase, you’re welcome to bring your own picnic, and we encourage mission units to bring food to share for a shared “family banquet” – an opportunity for us to gather together and ensure everyone is nourished and taken care of.
+We’ll let you know the details as planning progresses.